KrzaQ/fresh/README.md

 - - -
 A simple script to hunt shiny eggs in emulated PoKeMoN Fire Red

+I'm doing it for myself and for now it has hardcoded controls

 # License
 - - -
 Copyright (C) 2013 KrzaQ